 Saucepans of stainless steel sit within the kitchen cupboard.
-They lament the days when their forms connected with the stove often and such tasty meals were prepared within their confines.
+They lament the days when their forms connected with the stovetop often and tasty meals were prepared within their confines.

 Lately, they seem so sad.
-Are they sad or am I sad?
+Are the saucepans sad, or am I sad?

 What should I do to help these poor objects reach their full potential?
-Is it me that is the problem, in that I do not cook any more and buy too much sushi?
+Is it me that is the problem, for I do not cook anymore and buy too much sushi?